JackNewman12/ESP-Localisation/README.md

 The WeMoSNoiseGenerator folder contains code for a WeMoS firmware that simply connects to a WiFi network and generates random traffic.
 This allows for easier plotting for the thesis and small sampling times.

 ## Base Station
 The basestation hardware was a Raspberry Pi.
 The data backbone was a pre-existing network.
-(This needs to exist already so that unexpecting devices wil lgenerate enough data to be tracked)
+(This needs to exist already so that unexpecting devices will generate enough data to be tracked)

 <a href="url"><img src="./images/WeMoSLayoutReport.png" align="middle" height="300" ></a>